Italy 10 Days or 14 Days: Itinerary Ideas

 Il Foro Romano (Roman Forum)

-If you can’t decide, there is a huge lineup of guided day trips and sightseeing options on my Viator page.
-You could also rent a Vespa if you’re feeling brave!
-Italy 10 Days
+If you can’t decide, there is a huge lineup of guided trips and sightseeing options on my Viator day trip page

 Lodging: Luxury Apartment Campo de Fiori